GRADUATE TRAINING

 Year 1

 In the Fall semester, Integrated Physiology students take the Core Knowledge Course, which is required for students in all University of Colorado School of Medicine graduate programs.
 This course provides basic background knowledge in molecular biology, genetics, structural and developmental biology, and cellular signaling.
 In addition, students will take two short core topics electives related to their research interests.
-In the Spring semester, students will take Comprehensive Physiology and a grant writing course.
+Spring requirements include comprehensive physiology and receptors and cell signaling.
 Throughout the first year, students also perform three, 11 week long laboratory rotations with IPHY faculty members.
 At the end of the first year, students take a preliminary examination covering topics from the first-year coursework.
 Upon successful completion of the preliminary exam, students will choose a thesis laboratory in which to do their doctoral work.
 All students are required to take part in the biweekly seminar series and the biweekly student-led journal club every semester of their graduate training.

 Year 2

-During the second year, students are required to take Biostatistics, Histophysiology, Receptors and Cell Signaling, and Rigor and Reproducibility.
+During the second year, requirements include responsible conduct of research, histophysiology, grant writing, rigor and reproducibility, and biostatistics.
 Second year students will dedicate a significant amount of their time to research as they begin work in their thesis lab.
 To be admitted to candidacy for the PhD degree, students must pass an oral comprehensive examination during the summer or fall following their 2nd year in the program (it must be taken no later than December of the 3rd year).
 This exam comprises a public seminar, followed by an oral defense of a written proposal based on the students’ thesis research.
 Prior to the Comprehensive Exam, students must have completed at least 30 semester hours in course work (Rotations and Research credits from the first-year count as course hours).

 Year 3 and beyond